mooreryan/ocaml_python_bindgen/README.md

 * The return type can be any of the types mentioned [above](#allowed-types).
 * The remaining function arguments must either be named or optional.
 The types of these arguments can be any of the types mentioned [above](#allowed-types).

-*Note on the final unit argument:  I require all arguments that bind to Python method arguments be named or optional.
-Depending on the order of the arguments, you could get an optional at the end, and then at least one of the arguments will not be erasable.
-In Python, it's quite common to have optional arguments at the end of functions.
-While a fancier implementation could take all this into account, to keep it simple, and to keep your APIs all looking the same, I decided to require all arguments be named (or optional) and followed by a final `unit` argument.*
+Note on the final unit argument...I require all arguments that bind to Python method arguments be named or optional.
+Python will often have optional named arguments at the end of a function's arguments.
+In OCaml, these can't be erased unless you have a unit argument that comes after.
+So, to keep the APIs all looking similar, I decided that all instance and static methods would end in a final unit argument.
+This may change in the future, but for now, that's how it works :)

 #### Examples